atxr/MeoPrevi/README.md

 If not, browse directly the link the terminal will print, usually http://127.0.0.1:8050 If you got trouble with the script, check the dependencies section at the end.

+## Add satellites

+The script provide a tool for adding a satelitte directly with its Spacetrack catalog number.
+Visit the [following website](https://heavens-above.com/Satellites.aspx) to find Spacetrack catalog numbers of the satellite you want to add.

 ## List of satellites
 Different lists of satellites can be found in the data directory.
 The one used by default is data/maj\_sats.data.